 On an X-Ray image, the material and the density define what is a bone, a liver or a lung.
 Wood for example is similar to a lung.
 The four freely movable cylinders are made of wood and are used to simulate motion of the markers.
 The metal markers have a much higher density (> 10000 times higher) than wood and are clearly visible on an X-Ray image.

 To generate the motion, the phantom uses five LnR-Actuators, an Arduino micro controller and an Adafruit Servo Shield.
-The micro controller is required because you cannot be in the room when you acquire X-Ray images.
-The phantom can be either be remote controlled from a PC over an USB cable, or you can start one of the pre-programmed motion patterns and use the phantom stand-alone.
+The phantom can be remote controlled from a Windows PC or Android Device over an USB cable.

 This phantom is suitable to evaluate and tune the performance of medical devices.
 A field of application could be the development of motion tracking and marker detection and matching algorithms.
 With the used materials, imaging dosimetry is not possible.